 Nugs by Valeriya Volkova (valtastic) is definitely the most sophisticated of this batch of weed-themed tees.
 With its high level of detail and use of only one ink color, it feels like the kind of nature study you might see in an old book about plants.
 Each of the chunks has a bit of a different flair to it, with differing leaf sizes, arrangements, and light/dark balances.
 It’s great art, but in my opinion the solidly rectangular shape of the design makes it a bit of a let down as a shirt print.
 I wish the nugs had been shaped into a circle, or maybe repeated to form a larger all-over pattern.
 To me, the shape of this design makes the illustration appear less interesting and dynamic than it actually is, and I worry that not all viewers will take the time to take a closer look.

 Threadless prints new shirts every week, chosen from the designs submitted by and voted on by site members.
-Most winners get $2000 cash and $500 in Threadless credit, with the possibility to earn more through Bestee awards, poster prints, and reprints.
+Most winners earn $1 minimum per item sold (learn more about Threadless artist payments).